Jonah Lomu, the New Zealand rugby union great, has died at the age of 40.

 Turning out for his hometown team, the young wing warrior ran a good 45yds before jinking past Joost van der Westhuizen to score an excellent try during a cup semi-final in 1996.
 Raw talent at its finest.

-Getting his very own video game
+BONUS: Getting his very own video game

 Testament to the huge commercial impact Lomu had on his sport, Codemasters Jonah Lomu rugby, first released in 1997, is still the biggest selling rugby video game series of all time.
 Johnny Wilkinson’s still waiting for his.